 Various public entities trust the PPP model for large projects in a number of sectors, from transport infrastructure to prisons and schools.

 The year in review

 In the renewable energy sector, innovative projects including floating solar panels have seen the light, and the largest solar park in Benelux reached completion and began commercial operation.
 Belgium's energy and climate plan proposes a renewables target of 18.3 per cent by 2030.
 To reach that target, there is still a long way to go.
-In 2019, Belgium added another 497MW to its offshore wind capacity with the completion of the SeaMade wind farm in the Belgian North Sea, to bring the total offshore capacity to 2,262MW.
+In 2020, Belgium added another 497MW to its offshore wind capacity with the completion of the SeaMade wind farm in the Belgian North Sea, to bring the total offshore capacity to 2,262MW.
 Belgian offshore wind farms generated 6.7TWh of electricity in 2020, and is therefore punching well above its weight in this sector in Europe and on the world stage.
 Major changes and investments may be expected in the energy production sector in the years ahead, with the nuclear phase-out being confirmed by the new federal government and a new capacity remuneration mechanism providing a framework for a capacity auction being announced, intended to secure Belgium's electricity supply from 2025 onwards.

 In addition, skilled general contractors continue to export their know-how and take up work where margins are more enticing, such as in Africa and the Middle East.

 Documents and transactional structures